-You have the right to ask CIWM to provide you with all the information it stores on you.
-If you wish to access your personal data you can click on and log into “View/Edit Account” where you will have the opportunity to update your personal data or preferences.
+You have the right to ask CIWM to provide you with all the information it stores about you.
+If you wish to access your personal data, you can log in to your CIWM account and click ‘Communications’ on the ‘My Account’ page where you will have the opportunity to update your personal data or preferences.
 You have the right to ask CIWM to rectify, block, complete and delete your personal data, to restrict its use, and to port your data to another organisation.
 You have the right to request additional information about the handling of your personal data.
 You also have the right to object to the processing of your data by CIWM in some circumstances and, where we have asked for consent to process your data, to withdraw this consent.
-Additionally, you may contact our Compliance team at email@example.com if you would like assistance with any of the aforementioned rights.
+Please contact us at email@example.com if you would like assistance with any of the aforementioned rights.

 There are exceptions to these rights, however.
 For example, access to personal data may be denied in some circumstances if making the information available would reveal personal information about another person or if CIWM is legally prevented from disclosing such information.
 In addition, where CIWM can demonstrate that it has a legal requirement to process or keep your data, CIWM may be able to retain the data even if you withdraw your consent.